Terry's: Terry's Chocolate Works

-In 1924 work began on the construction of the Terry's Chocolate Works on Bishopthorpe Road, York.
+In 1924 work began on the construction of the Terry's Chocolate Works on Bishopthorpe Road, South Bank, York.
 The buildings designed by architect J. E. Wade and built by Dorman Long included a 135 ft tall clock tower and the five-storey 510 ft long main factory building.
 These, along with the head office building were designated Grade II listed in March 2005 six months before the site closed.

 The site was bought by developers Grantside and renamed The Chocolate Works.
 In February 2010, planning permission for a £165 million redevelopment of the site as a mixed-use of residential, commercial and leisure was given.
 Redevelopment started in 2011 with the removal of asbestos and the demolition of non-scheduled buildings in early 2012.

 The main factory building underwent a £38 million redevelopment in which it was renamed as The Residence and the first apartments were made available in 2016.
 The main office building was converted into The Chocolate Works Care Village which opened in 2017.